SoftwareDesignLab/SSVC/ssvc_backend/README.md

 The API provides appropriate error responses for invalid requests.
 You will receive a JSON response with an error message in case of errors.

 ### Machine Learning / Tensorflow Errors:
-Dealing with Machine Learning models and TensorFlow specifically can rpove to be challenging, and at some points there can be sporadic issues where Tensorflow cannot access the temporary files it creates.
-If this happens, and there are internal server errors, a lot of times you can clear the temporary file directory on your machine, and specifically tensorflows.
+Dealing with Machine Learning models and TensorFlow specifically can prove to be challenging, and at some points there can be sporadic issues where Tensorflow cannot access the temporary files it creates.
+If this happens, and there are internal server errors, a lot of times you can clear the temporary file directory on your machine, and specifically TensorFlow's, and that tends to fix most of the issues that are created.

 ## Conclusion